AaronErhardt/AaronErhardt.github.io/src/factory.md

 Factories are a methodology to easily create an UI which gets automatically generated and updated based on a dynamic data collection.

-A factory defines how the widgets are being constructed in order to dispay and/or modify the data collection.
+A factory defines how the widgets are being constructed in order to display and/or modify the data collection.
 They are used inside GTK as well, but Relm4 uses them a bit differently.
 ![App screenshot dark](img/screenshots/factory-dark.png)

 This app will have a dynamic number of counters which can be changed by pressing the add or remove buttons.